krjdev/rock64_openbsd/README.md

 * **boot.scr**

 This file ist the U-Boot script binary for enabling one of the USB ports.
 It's an inital release.
-Might change on further releases on this tutorial.
+Might change on further releases of this tutorial.
 The reason is, OpenBSD currently doesn't power-on the USB-ports.
 This script is a workaround as soon as the OpenBSD developers fix this issue.

 * **idbloader.img**